3mdeb/remark-templates/README.md

 * Go to the directory with your HTML files

-* Print everything everything from current directory and subdirectories:
+* Print everything from current directory and subdirectories:

 ```shell
 ./remark-templates/scripts/print-pdfs.sh .